TRANSPORTATION BETWEEN MALPENSA AIRPORT (MXP) AND MILAN

 THE MALPENSA SHUTTLE

-All Malpensa Shuttle buses connect Malpensa with the Milano Centrale train station with an average journey time of about 50 minutes.
+All Malpensa Shuttle buses connect Malpensa Airport with the Milano Centrale train station with an average journey time of about 50 minutes.
 Tickets can be purchased inside the terminals or directly on the bus for €10.
-However, you can buy the tickets online to avoid waiting in line or having to wait for the next bus if the one you would like to take is full.
-The busses come every 20 minutes or so with a trip time of around an hour so, the worst case scenario could take you about 1.5 hours from your arrival/baggage claim to get to the city center of Milan.
+However, you can also buy the tickets online to avoid waiting in line in the terminal.
+The buses leave every 20 minutes; so with a travel time of around an hour, in the worst case scenario it could take you about 1.5 hours from your arrival/baggage claim to get to the city center of Milan.

 This company offers the same service as the Malpensa Shuttle.
-A one-way ticket will cost you about €8 and is better booked in advance also.
-There are typically long lines or large groups of people waiting outside these busses so its best to book a specific time and handle it all beforehand.
-You can see their time schedules by day and book easily through their website
+A one-way ticket will cost you about €8 and is better booked in advance.
+There are typically long lines or large groups of people waiting to get into these buses so it’s best to book a specific time beforehand.
+You can find the bus schedule and book easily through their website.

 Reaching Milan by taxi costs about €90.
-The rate is fixed so if the taxi driver tells you a different rate, choose another taxi.
+The rate is fixed so if the taxi driver wants to make you pay more, pick another taxi.
 It takes an hour on average, depending on traffic.
 Only one stop is included in the price.

-If you want to make more stops, you will be charged the normal fare and could cost you much more.
-Remember, if you get into a taxi and the driver starts the meter, get out and find another taxi who gives you the fixed rate price.
+If you want to make additional stops, you will be charged the normal fare and the trip could cost you much more.
+Remember, if you get into a taxi and the driver starts the meter, get out and find another taxi driver who makes you pay the fixed rate.
 If not, you could easily end up paying double the price!